sugarlabs/RPi-Docs/src/virtual-machine.md

 2. **Create New Virtual Machine**:
    - Open UTM and create a new virtual machine.
-   - Choose "Linux" as the guest operating system and select the Raspberry Pi OS Lite image.
+   - Choose "Linux" as the guest operating system and select the Raspberry Pi OS image.

 3. **Start Virtual Machine and Install Raspberry Pi OS**:
-   - Start the virtual machine and follow the on-screen prompts to install Raspberry Pi OS Lite.
+   - Start the virtual machine and follow the on-screen prompts to install Raspberry Pi OS Desktop/Raspberry Pi Lite.

 4. **Install Sugar Desktop Environment**:
    - Once Raspberry Pi OS is installed in UTM, open a terminal and run: